Have you heard about the traveling salesman problem (TSP)? Do you wish to know everything A-to-Z about it? Here is TSP Guide 101.

 When a salesperson is in the field hopping from one client site to another, finding out the best and the shortest route is an added pressure on the agent.
 In today’s day and age, distance isn’t the only factor that defines efficiency.
 There are several factors, such as time, fuel consumption, capacity, etc. that together define efficiency.

-However, addressing the travelling salesman problem involves mitigating a few unavoidable challenges along the way that field agents face themselves.
+However, addressing the travelling salesman challenges involves mitigating a few unavoidable challenges along the way that field agents face themselves.

 Sales agents often have a tight schedule with multiple deliveries to make with a short TAT.
 Similarly, in TSP, optimising routes to minimise travel time is a fundamental challenge.